 The rate of obesity among American children has more than doubled in the last 25 years.
-One out of every four children is overweight or obese.
 As the incidence of obesity rises, the incidence of obesity-related diseases rises.
 Type 2 diabetes, HTN, and lipid abnormalities are all associated with obesity and threaten potential long-term complications.
 The duration of diabetes is a strong predictor of risk for developing complications.
 How much more likely is someone to develop complications if that person is diagnosed with type 2 diabetes at age 15 instead of age 45?
 No one knows for sure, but giving type 2 diabetes a 30-year head start can't help.
 Fortunately, we have good studies showing that complications are preventable.
 Appropriate and aggressive education, treatment, and control must start immediately.

 Screening children for type 2 diabetes.
-All children who are overweight and over 10 years old should be screened every 2 years if they have any 2 of the following risk factors:
+All children who are overweight (BMI> $85^{th}\%$ or weight > 120% of ideal for height) and over 10 years old or onset of puberty should be screened every 3 years if they have any 2 of the following risk factors:

 - Family history of type 2 diabetes

 - Member of a high-risk ethnic group

 - HTN

 - Lipid abnormalities

 - Polycystic ovary syndrome (syndrome of menstrual irregularities, obesity, hirsutism and multiple ovarian cysts)

 - Acanthosis nigricans (dark, plaque-like skin lesions often associated with obesity)

+- Maternal history of GDM

-Blood Glucose Targets for Kids
+Blood Glucose Targets for Kids with Type 1 DM